-- Synthesize the historic biblical and theological perspectives that inform the Church's task for educational ministries to and with adults. - 2.
+- 1. Synthesize the historic biblical and theological perspectives that inform the church's task for educational ministries to and with adults. - 2.
 Evaluate teaching and learning theories for the purpose of crafting a distinctly Christian philosophy of educating adults. - 3.
 Identify and develop the skills necessary for the effective communication of biblical truth to adults so that Christian character may be formed. - 4.
 Demonstrate proficiency in directing people and programs necessary for effective adult ministries.

-Master of Arts: Old Testament
+Master of Arts (Old Testament)

 The Master of Arts in Old Testament is an academic degree designed to develop exegetical and theological competencies for the study of the Old Testament.
 This program may be utilized as a basis for advanced education, or as a foundation for other forms of Christian service.
 The program consists of 64 semester hours which emphasize the translation and interpretation of the Hebrew text, while also providing an introduction to the disciplines of theology.
-The curriculum has been designed around a core of basic studies in Bible and Theology, an Old Testament specialization which includes the option of a thesis, and general elective credits.
+The curriculum has been designed around a core of basic studies in Bible and Theology, an Old Testament specialization which includes the option of a thesis and general elective credits.
 Applicants for the Master of Arts in Old Testament should possess a minimum 2.5 cumulative undergraduate grade point average from an accredited baccalaureate institution.
 For the student planning to enroll full time, the table below provides a detailed and specific curricular path.
-Those intending part-time enrollment will find valuable insights from this information for planning your ideal course sequencing.
+Those intending to enroll part-time will find valuable insights from this information for planning your ideal course sequencing.

-FALL SEMESTER SPRING SEMESTER SUMMER SEMESTER NO. COURSE CR.
+FALL SEMESTER SPRI NG SEMESTER SUM MER SEMESTE R NO. COURSE CR.
 NO. COURSE CR.
 NO. COURSE CR.
-FIRST Y EAR BBL-501 Biblical Hermeneutics 3 BBL-50 3 New Testament Biblical Theol ogy 3 BBL-640 O .T.
-I: Exegesis in Hebro ew Poetry 3 BBL-502 Old Testament Biblical Theology 3 Old Te stament Elective 3 THE-515, T HE-516, THE-517, or ' THE-518 BBL-516 Hebrew I 4 BBL-51 17 Hebrew II 3 Historical T heology I, II, III or IV 3 THE-501 Program Introduction Seminar 2 Minist ry Theology Elective 3 THE-540 Systematic Theology I 3 Genera al Elective 3 15 15 6 SECONI) YEAR BBL-641 O.T.
-II: Pentateuch 3 BBL-64 42 O.T.
-III: Prophets and Writings 3 Old Testa ment Elective 3 Old Te stament Elective 3 Old Testa ment Elective or Old Te stament Elective or BBL-584 Thesis Readings: Old Testament 3 BBL-79 92 M.A.
-Thesis 3 Philosoph nical Theology Elective 3 MIN-7 11 Program Completion Seminar 1 General F Elective 3 Genera al Elective 3 15 13
+FIRST Y EAR BBL-501 Biblical Hermeneutics 3 BBL-503 3 New Testament Biblical Theol ogy 3 BBL-640 O.T.
+I: Exegesis in Hebrer v Poetry 3 BBL-502 Old Testament Biblical Theology 3 Old Test tament Elective 3 Historica l Theology Elective 3 BBL-516 Hebrew I 4 BBL-517 Hebrew II 3 THE-501 Program Introduction Seminar 2 Ministry Theology Elective 3 THE-540 Systematic Theology I 3 General Elective 3 15 15 6 SECOND YEAR 10 10 BBL-641 O.T.
+II: Pentateuch 3 BBL-642 2 O.T.
+III: Prophets and Writings 3 Old Testa ment Elective 3 Old Test tament Elective 3 Old Testa ment Elective or Old Test tament Elective or BBL-584 Thesis Readings: Old Testament 3 BBL-792 2 M.A.
+Thesis 3 Theology Elective 3 MIN-71 1 Program Completion Seminar 1 General E Elective 3 General Elective 3 15 13 19 13

-Master of Arts: Old Testament Degree Requirements
+Master of Arts (Old Testament) Degree Requirements